majidifard/Downloading-from-maktabkhooneh/README.md

 5 --> Then run the namingFile.py and it will rename them all and you can watch the course easily.

-NOTE : you must clear all txt files before using it again
+NOTE : you must clear all txt files before using it again.